IdealisticAI/Documentation/BigManage.md

-## Introducing BigManage by Idealistic AI – the next-generation software that transforms company communication.
+## Introducing BigManage by Idealistic – the next-generation software that transforms company communication.
 Using advanced AI, BigManage intelligently extracts and organizes information straight from user chat prompts—no menus, buttons, or complicated interfaces needed.
 Enjoy effortless, seamless collaboration across your favorite platforms, including Instagram, Meta Messenger, WhatsApp, Discord, Telegram, and email.
 ### Easy Adoption
 > BigManage is easily accessible via Instagram, Meta Messenger, WhatsApp, Discord, Telegram, and email.
 You likely already have an account on one or more of these platforms, so you can start using BigManage instantly—no need to learn a new interface.
 ### Quick Learning